 Qualification Additional Programme Entry Requirements Selection Criteria and Processes Bachelor of Health Science (AK3680) Must be capable of meeting Health Practitioners Competence Assurance Act (HPCA Act 2003) and the Vulnerable Children's Act (VCA 2014) requirements, including police clearance.
 Interview ^b may be required for the Counselling major.
 Bachelor of Health Science (Midwifery) † (AK1035) The following requirements apply to applicants for all Health Science degrees with a clinical component (marked †): Preference will be given to applicants with the highest rank scores and/or evidence of accomplishments in the relevant field.
 Any applicants who are transferring from a degree or similar will be Bachelor of Health Science (Nursing) † (AK3324) Must be capable of meeting Health Practitioners Competence Assurance Act (HPCA Act 2003) and the Vulnerable Children's Act (VCA 2014) requirements, including police clearance. considered under the Transfer Protocols of the Faculty.
-Applicants with two or more years of secondary and/or tertiary education outside NZ will be interviewed ^b .
+Applicants with two or more years of secondary and/ or tertiary education outside NZ will be interviewed ^b .
 For other applicants an interview ^b may be required.
-Bachelor of Health Science (Occupational Therapy) † (AK3410) • Applicants with a Certificate in Health Care Support must have a B grade average or above, and have completed Year 13.
-Applicants who do not meet the preferred selection criteria below will be considered on a case-by-case basis.
-Secondary school subjects preferred for specific clinical areas are: Bachelor of Health Science (Oral Health) † (AK3113) Midvifery: Applicants will normally require 18 credits at level 3 in either Biology or Chemistry, and 16 credits in one subject from List A Bachelor of Health Science in Paramedicine † (AK3680) tertiary education outside NZ must meet IELTS requirements.
-Applicants for Midwifery and Nursing require satisfactory references.
-Nuvang: One subject from List A or Te Reo Māori or Te Reo Rangatira, and one subject from List B or C .
-Oral Health: Bachelor of Health Science (Physiotherapy) † (AK3313) Applicants for Midwifer y and Paramedicine must hold a valid driver's licence.
+Bachelor of Health Science (Occupational Therapy) † (AK3410) Applicants with a Certificate in Health Care Support must have a B grade average or above, and have completed Year 13.
+Anniconte under Scooid Admission without resolution Applicants who do not meet the preferred selection criteria below will be considered on a case-by-case basis.
+Secondary school subjects preferred for specific clinical areas are: Bachelor of Health Science (Oral Health) † (AK3113) Midwjfey: Applicants will normally require 18 credits at level 3 in either Biology or Chemistry, and 16 credits in one subject from List A Bachelor of Health Science in Paramedicine † (AK3680) who have not completed at least three years of secondary schooling in New Zealand, will be required to meet IELTS requirements.
+Applicants for Midtufery and Nursing require satisfactory wussug.
+One subject from List A or Te Reo Mãori or Te Reo Rangatira, and one subject from List B or C. Oral Health: Bachelor of Health Science (Physiotherapy) † (AK3313) references.
+Applicants for Midwifery and Paramedicine must hold a valid driver's licence.
 Biology and one subject from List A. Paramedicine: One subject from List A and one subject from List B or C. Bachelor of Health Science (Podiatry) † (AK3713) Bachelor of Laws (AK1008) Interview ^b may be required.

-Qualification Additional Programme Entry Requirements Selection Criteria and Processes Bachelor of Mãori Development (AK3453) Preference will be given to applicants with English and Te Reo Māori/Rangatira.
+Qualification Additional Programme Entry Requirements Selection Criteria and Processes Bachelor of Mãori Development (AK3453) Preference will be given to applicants with English and Te Reo Māori/ Rangatira.
 Interview ^b may be required.
 Bachelor of Mathematical Sciences (AK1271) Preference will be given to applicants with one or more subjects from List C. Students who do not have the above background may be directed to take certain papers in their first year of study.
 Interview ^b may be required.
 Bachelor of Medical Laboratory Science (AK3432) Must be capable of meeting Health Practitioners Competence Assurance Act (HPCA Act 2003) requirements, including police clearance.
 Biology, Chemistry and Statistics.
-Bachelor of Science (AK1041) Analytiss Applied Mathematics Astronomy Computer Science Preference will be given to applicants with one or more subjects from List C. Students who do not have the above background may be directed to take certain papers in their first year of study.
-Interview, may be required.
-Applied Conservation Biomedical Science Chemistry Emvironmental Science Food Safety Food Science Geospatial Science Health Protection Marine Biology Preference will be given to applicants who have 2 or more subjects from List B.
+Bachelor of Science (AK1041) Analytics Applied Mathematics Astronomy Computer Science Preference will be given to applicants with one or more subjects from List C. Students who do not have the above background may be directed to take certain papers in their first year of study.
+Interview ^b may be required.
+Applied Conservation Biomedical Science Chemistry Environmental Science Food Science Geospatial Science Health Protection Marine Biology Microbiology Preference will be given to applicants who have 2 or more subjects from List B.